PoveyCelebration/PoveyCelebration.github.io/hitchens/about.md

 title: About
 ---
 EAT, DRINK, and be MARRIED!
 This day is all about Ryan and Laura's family & celebrating their love.

->
->
->

 Date : 15 Feb 2025

 Time : 3pm for 3:30 pm

 Venue : Greenpoint Salesian Football Club

-b

 There will be a cash bar available.
 Regrettably no children will be attending